persado/persado.github.io/_posts/2019-12-17-engineering-job-ladder.md

           </ul>
           <h3>Programming / Problem Solving / Delivery</h3>
           <ul>
-            <li>You write code that captures the essential nature of the solution and is appropriately flexible, reusable, efficient, and adaptable to changing requirements.</li>
+            <li>You write code that addresses the heart of the matter, avoiding over-engineered solutions, but that is also appropriately flexible, reusable, efficient and adaptable to changing requirements</li>
             <li>You have a strong awareness of the ecosystem of tools and libraries available to you.</li>
           </ul>
           <h3>Communication</h3>
           <ul>
-            <li>You foster effective communication across the team and promote inclusive culture.</li>
+            <li>You foster effective communication across teams and promote inclusivity.</li>
             <li>You tailor your message to your audience, presenting it clearly and concisely at the right level.</li>
           </ul>
         </td>